 2050 LRTP Overview

-A Long Range Transportation Plan (LRTP) is a strategic document that formalizes the vision for the regional transportation system in Grand Island for the next 25 years.
+The LRTP is a strategic document that formalizes the vision for the regional transportation system in Grand Island for the next 25 years.

 The transportation system includes: